Malta bans Sea-Eye migrant rescue ship from its waters | DW | 07.07.2019

 Malta officials have denied German-flagged rescue ship Alan Kurdi access to their territorial waters to prevent it from docking at their ports.
 The ship, operated by the Sea-Eye charity, has 65 migrants on board.

-Maltese armed forces were monitoring the German-flagged rescue ship Alan Kurdi on Sunday, as the vessel was sailing toward the island nation.
+The German-flagged rescue ship Alan Kurdi approached Malta on Sunday, but was denied port, Maltese officials said.

 "They have no permit to enter Maltese territorial waters," an army spokesman told Germany's dpa news agency.